ron-ct/Advanced-Programming/README.md

 # Advanced-Programming
-A Repository for Programming Exercises and Assignments in Advanced Programming
+My version of the Advanced Programming repository which includes the various implementations.
+##SCT212-0590/2022 Rony Maruga